Made with simple ingredients and no added sugars, this Healthy Pina Colada Smoothie is full of tropical flavors and wholesome ingredients.

 - Liquor (optional): White or dark rum is considered traditional in a Pina Colada.
 I personally recommend Coconut Rum for this cocktail.
 And in a pinch, plain vodka will work in place of the rum.

-How to Make the BEST Pina Colada
+How to Make a Pina Colada Smoothie

-Making a pina colada at home is as simple as placing the ingredients in the blender and blending away.
+Making a pina colada smoothie at home is as simple as placing the ingredients in the blender and blending away.
 However, let me give you a few tips that are key.

 - Start by placing the liquids in the blender.
 This allows the blades to be able to move around freely and not get stuck on the banana.